supervillain-software-group/auto-type-cast/README.md

 _Does this function mutate the original objects?_ Yes, and it uses `setPrototypeOf` to do so.
 [Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf) claims this is much slower than `Object.assign`, and also a dangerous operation.
 My benchmarks show the opposite, but I am actively looking for counterexamples.

-_Doesn't this mean I need to add an attribute to my JSON objects beng sent from the server?_ Yes.
+_Doesn't this mean I need to add an attribute to my JSON objects being sent from the server?_ Yes.
 This is simple enough for my use cases.
 If this does not fit for you, you should find a more complex framework.
 For example, [class-transformer](https://www.npmjs.com/package/class-transformer) is non-intrusive through use of type decorators.

 ## Usage
 ### Installation